thavlik/machine-learning-portfolio/experiments/rsna-intracranial/README.md

-These experiments utilize the [RSNA Intracranial Hemorrhage Detection](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection) dataset released by the [Radiological Society of North America](https://www.rsna.org/).
+These experiments utilize the [RSNA Intracranial Hemorrhage Detection](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection) dataset released by the [Radiological Society of North America](https://www.rsna.org/) in 2019.
+It proposes a relatively simple task where one or more classes of ICH are assigned to individual CT slices.

 ## Results
 ![](images/RSNA_HalfRes_classifier2d_20000.jpg)